CartoDB/analytics-toolbox-core/h3/bq/doc/REFERENCE.md

 **Description**

 Get all hexagons in a **hollow hexagonal ring** centered at origin with sides of a given length.
-Unlike kRing, this function will return `null` if there is a pentagon anywhere in the ring.
+Unlike KRING, this function will return `null` if there is a pentagon anywhere in the ring.

-* `index`: `STRING` H3 cell index.
+* `index`: `STRING` The H3 cell index.
 * `distance`: `INT64` distance (in cells) to the source.

 **Return type**